cmvandrevala/csc_122_pet_grooming_with_inheritance/README.md

-# Pet Grooming WIth Inheritance
+# Pet Grooming With Inheritance

 In this project, we create a little pet-grooming app.
 It includes a list of pets that we want to groom along with functions to add a new pet and clean the next pet on the list.